LUBRICANTS

 Prevention of Corrosion

-Contaminants such as water, salt and organic debris can cause bearings to corrode and fail over time.
-Lubrication serves as a vital barrier of protection against these contaminants, keeping the integrity of bearing intact.
-If bearing seals become loose, punctured, or otherwise damaged by debris, seeping lubricant can allow contaminants into the bearing and cause failure.
-It is important to inspect bearings and seals regularly to prevent untimely corrosion-based failures.
+Contaminants such as water, salt, and debris can cause bearings to corrode and fail.
+Lubrication acts as a protective barrier against these elements, maintaining the integrity of the bearing.
+It's important to regularly inspect bearings and seals to prevent corrosion-related failures.

 Stabilization of Bearing Structures